-Multi-Agency Craft Conference 2020
+Multi-Agency Craft Conference - Summer 2021

 Location: United States Coast Guard Yard, Baltimore MD

-The Multi-Agency Craft Conference (MACC) is an open forum for the exchange of operational and technical information on small boats and craft between Government agencies and the maritime community.
+Since its founding in 1998, the Multi-Agency Craft Conference (MACC) has served as a primary venue for leveraging knowledge and lessons-learned across multiple Government agencies that develop, procure, or operate small boats and craft.
 Information on new technologies and new product offerings as well as information on Army and Navy service craft, Navy and Coast Guard patrol boats, Navy and USMC expeditionary craft, and Naval Special Warfare craft are highlighted in chaired technical presentations, vendor and agency displays, and in-water demonstrations.

 Please contact ASNE at firstname.lastname@example.org or (703) 836-6727.